Things to Know Before Using Medical Marijuana

-Approximately one in three Americans suffer from chronic pain, with approximately a quarter of them unable to perform day to day tasks due to the severe discomfort.
-Chronic pain can be caused by a variety of factors such as aging, cancer or other medical illnesses.
+Approximately one in three Americans suffer from chronic pain, with approximately a quarter of them unable to perform day-to-day tasks due to severe discomfort.
+Chronic pain can be caused by a variety of factors such as aging, cancer, or other medical illnesses.
 It can also be a result of previous injuries or have no explanation at all.

 There are cases where it stems from a traumatic event (e.g. sexual assault, car accident, etc), leading to a person feeling both chronic pain and PTSD.
 Whether your chronic pain is related to PTSD or other causes, consult your doctor in Savoy to see if he/she recommends using medical marijuana to manage the pain.